 The spatial data are located in the data product Soil Physical Properties, distributed periodic (DP1.10086), in the table sls\soilCoreCollection.
 The spatial data are measured at the plot centroid, and have an accuracury of $\pm$ 20 m.
 However, a more precise measurement may be determined by calculating the offset from the plot centroid using the variables coreCoordinateX and coreCoordinateY.
-Refer to the User Guide for Soil Physical Properties, distributed periodic, for more information and instructions.
+For more information and instructions, refer to the NEON User Guide to Soil physical and chemical properties, periodic (DP1.10086.001).